Djey8/pyhelper-jkluess/README.md

 # PyHelper

-Python implementations of fundamental data structures for learning and practical use.
+A comprehensive library of data structures designed for **learning, teaching, and practical use** in computer science education and software development.

 ## What is this?

-PyHelper provides clean, well-tested implementations of common data structures:
+PyHelper provides **production-ready, well-tested implementations** of fundamental and advanced data structures, organized by complexity:

-- **Lists**: Linked, Double, Circular
-- **Graphs**: Unified Graph class + specialized types (Undirected, Directed, Weighted) with visualization & graph theory operations
+### **Basic Structures** - Linear Data Organization
+- **Linked Lists** (3 types): Forward-only, bidirectional, and circular traversal patterns
+  - Use when: Dynamic sizing, frequent insertions/deletions, memory efficiency

+### **Complex Structures** - Non-Linear Data Organization
+- **Graphs** (Unified + 4 specialized types): Network relationships and connectivity
+  - Use when: Modeling relationships, pathfinding, network analysis, dependencies
-- **Trees**: Hierarchical tree structures with comprehensive operations and traversals
+- **Trees**: Hierarchical parent-child structures with guaranteed properties (m = n-1)
+  - Use when: File systems, org charts, decision trees, taxonomies
-- **Skip Lists**: Deterministic and Probabilistic
+- **Skip Lists** (2 types): Probabilistic balanced structures for fast sorted operations
+  - Use when: Sorted data with O(log n) operations without tree balancing complexity

 ## Prerequisites